hageyahhoo/Agile2020/proposal.md

-# ⭐️Information about the Experience
+# Information about the Experience
 I am the first member of "SET" (Software Engineer in Test) in LINE Corporation.
-I joined LINE Corporation in 2017 and became the leader of SET team in 2019.
+I joined LINE Corporation in 2017.
+After series of improvements, in 2019, we formed a team of SET and became the leader of the team.

-From the start of my career in LINE Corporation, I have been solving a variety of software and organizational problems.
+From the start of my career as SET in LINE Corporation, our team members and I have been solving a variety of software and organizational problems.

-⭐️Establish set role by attracting decision-makers and colleagues
+1) Established a role of "SET" by attracting decision-makers and colleagues with Product Discovery and giving impacts to them continuously.
-1) Clarified responsibilities and activities of SET (team) by utilizing Agile methodologies and techniques

-⭐️Innovate solutions and processes by experiencing hardships together
-2) Solved problems and improved processes of each product development team by working collaboratively and deeply with them.
-We experimented a variety of tools and Agile methodologies through these activities.
+2) Innovated solutions and processes by experiencing hardships with each product development team together.
+For example, we rebuilt a failure detection system based on the team's needs and preferences.

-⭐️Transform the organization with built-in experiments and learnings
-3) Expanded our activities toward engineering management improvement.
-We experimented "Learning Session" and utilizing Test Automation for resiliency.
-Through these activities, we transformed us as a team of "Transformational Leaders".

-⭐️
-The key characteristic of we SET team is experimenting frequently and flexibly based on what we learned from global conferences like Agile20XX, articles, popular open-sourced tools, and so forth.
-Additionally, we are always aiming at contribution to our company and business.
-It's not too much to say that we are always pursuing "best for our users and business" fiercely and relentlessly with a series of experiments.
+3) Transformed the organization with built-in experiments and learnings.
+For example, we proceeded onboarding of our team members smoothly with "Learning Session".
+Additionally, we invented a new tool named "Sebas Report", which can tame complexity of Microservices based on this onboarding and holding Learning Session continuously.

+The key characteristic of our experiments is achieving a lot of technical and process improvements and innovations from scratch by utilizing series of experiments frequently and flexibly for contribution to our company and business.